Printmaking: Lino

 Program Description

-Your students will be introduced to a brief history of relief printmaking through an examination of artworks by prominent artists, focusing on prints by Inuit artists.
-They will then design, carve and print a series of colourful relief prints.
-Students learn the techniques of relief printmaking using a soft linoleum block.
+Your students will be introduced to a brief history of relief printmaking by examining the artworks of prominent artists, focusing on prints by Inuit artists.
+Students will design, carve and print a series of colourful relief prints.
+Students will learn the techniques of relief printmaking using a soft linoleum block.

 Program Objectives